 Private Consulting (1962-1965)

 While in graduate school at Yale, was a consultant to government agencies and research projects . .
 Introduced the use of computers for revenue estimation in the Office of Tax Analysis of the U. S. Treasury Department and developed a large computer-based microanalytic simulation model to analyze the revenue and distributional effects of preliminary versions of the Revenue Act of 1964 . .
 System was used by Treasury and Congressional committees to help design provisions in final bill . .
 Performed programming for the Brookings Institution for studying the structure of the Federal Individual Income Tax and the effects of the Revenue Act of 1964 . .
 Conducted tax analysis and revenue estimation seminar for state tax officials for U. S. Treasury and consulted for taxation agencies in Maryland, Indiana, and Georgia . .
-Participated in computer based legislative redistricting study for Federal Court in Connecticut . .
+Participated in computer based legislative redistricting study with Special Master for Federal Court in Connecticut . .
 Collaborated with Yale faculty members in psychology, physics, economics, and psychiatry, applying statistical and computational methods to empirical data.

 Yale University (1962-1963)